 The Purina Life Span Study, conducted from 1987 to 2001, represents the first completed canine lifetime restriction study.
-Findings from he study proved that maintaining dogs in lean body condition extended their media life span by 15 percent or nearly 2 years, for the labrador Retrievers in the study.
-The study showed several benefits for feeding dogs to ideal body condition.
+Findings from the study proved that maintaining dogs in lean body condition extended their media life span by 15 percent or nearly 2 years, for the labrador Retrievers in the study.
+The study showed several benefits for feeding dogs to ideal body conditions.

 “The Purina Life Span Study evaluated the effects of 25-percent diet restriction on body condition and a variety of health parameters, as well as life span,” says Melissa Kelly, Ph.D., Purina Research Scientist.
 “The study also evaluated the effects of diet restriction on potential markers of aging, such as the age when the dogs began requiring medical treatment for chronic conditions.”

 The 14-year study, which took place at the Purina Pet Care Center in Gray Summit, Mo., compared 48 Labrador Retriever dogs from seven litters.
-The dogs were paired within the litters by gender and weight and randomly assigned to a control group of restricted (lean-fed) group when they were 8-week-old-puppies.
-“The control group had ad libitum access to food for 15 minutes a day, and the lean fed litter mate was fed 25 percent less food that the control puppy” Kelly says.
+The dogs were paired within the litters by gender and weight and randomly assigned to a control group of restricted (lean-fed) group when they were 8-week-old puppies.
+“The control group had ad libitum access to food for 15 minutes a day, and the lean-fed litter mate was fed 25 percent less food than the control puppy” Kelly says.

 Other health indicators were measured annually.
-These include: annual radiographs, body fat, lean body mass and bone mass, effective glucose and insulin use, serum cholesterol and triglyceride levels, cardiac parameters, immune and antioxidant variables, etc. Health-related events, as well as time and cause of death, also recorded.
+These include annual radiographs, body fat, lean body mass, bone mass, effective glucose and insulin use, serum cholesterol and triglyceride levels, cardiac parameters, immune and antioxidant variables, etc. Health-related events, as well as time and cause of death, were also recorded.

 Additionally, the need for treatment of health conditions was delayed in the lean-fed dogs.
 The age at which 50 percent of the dogs required treatment for a chronic condition was 12.0 years among the lean-fed dogs compared to 9.9 years for the control-fed dogs.